This is going to be my last post of 2012. I am very happy that I am writing about a very exciting feature that comes with ASP.NET.

 void Application_Start(object sender, EventArgs e)

 Now you can start the development of your application.
-I have created two pages First.aspx and Second.aspx in my solution
+I have created two pages, First.aspx and Second.aspx in my solution.

-Now if you want to redirect to another page, you can redirect by typing URL without page extension as
+Now if you want to redirect to another page, you can redirect by typing URL without page extension as:

 Now you must have a question in

 QueryStrings will work as earlier.
-Let’s have a look to the URL http://localhost:57353/First?Id=1001 then you can read the
+Let’s have a look to the URL http://localhost:57353/First?Id=1001, then you can read the

 string Id = Request.QueryString["Id"] as string;

 Next point, if I have a URL say http://localhost:57353/First/Products/NewProduct and there is no page as

 But, how does it work?

 NewProduct) and will check if there is any NewProduct.aspx.
-If not then it moves to next segment and continue till it finds the exact aspx page.
+If not, then it moves to the next segment and continues till it finds the exact aspx page.

 Let’s explore more.
 Go to the server side of the page and include the namespace

 string which represents the URL segments.
-So if I have a URL http://localhost:57353/First/Products/NewProduct and the page exists First.aspx then it returns.
+So if I have a URL http://localhost:57353/First/Products/NewProduct and the page exists First.aspx, then it returns.

-So you can see above, there is two segments and one can iterate through it.
+So you can see above, there are two segments and one can iterate through it.
 These url segments can be used to pass the values to a page via URL instead of

 Request.GetFriendlyUrlFileVirtualPath() – It returns the File virtual path.
-For the URL, discussed in the above example it will show as
+For the URL, discussed in the above example it will show as:

 You can see it shows the Virtual path of the file.

 Request.GetFriendlyUrlFileExtension() -It returns the extension of the file.
-For the above url, it will be shown as
+For the above url, it will be shown as:

 As you can see, the extension of the page.
 As now with friendly url, the page extension is not shown.
 You can get the extension by the above method.

-There are other important methods/features available that can be used to generate the URL etc. I’ll discuss some of those here
+There are other important methods/features available that can be used to generate the URL, etc. I’ll discuss some of those here.

-Enjoy and Love ASP.NET.
+Enjoy and love ASP.NET.
 And a very Happy New Year to all.